cocos/cocos-docs/en/extension/your-first-extension.md

 };
 ```

 The script will be loaded in the main process of Cocos Creator.
 After it has been successfully loaded, the `load` method will be invoked.
 Meanwhile, the functions live in `messages` will be registered as IPC message.
-For more details regarding IPC message, check out [introduction-to-ipc](introduction-to-ipc.md).
+For more details regarding IPC messages, please refer to the [introduction-to-ipc](introduction-to-ipc.md) documentation.

-Here we just need to understand, the method in the `messages` defined in your `main.js` module will be registered as an IPC messages in our main process.
+Here understand that the method in the `messages` defined in the `main.js` module will be registered as an IPC messages in our main process.
 The message name will be `${your-package-name}:${method-name}`, and the method will be the respond functoin.

 ## Run Your Package

-You can now launch your Cocos Creator.
-If everything goes right, you will find a new menu item called `Examples`, shown in your main menu.
-Clicking the `Examples` and selecting the `Hello World` will send a message "hello-world:say-hello" to your `main.js` in your package, which eventually will show a log "Hello World" in Cocos Creator's Console panel.
+Now, launch Cocos Creator.
+If everything goes right, there will be a new menu item called `Examples`, shown in the main menu.
+Clicking the `Examples` and selecting the `Hello World` will send a message "hello-world:say-hello" to the `main.js` in the package, which eventually will show a log "Hello World" in Cocos Creator's Console panel.

 Congratulations!
-You have finished your first package.
+How does it feel to have finished your first package?